 - Line the bottom of a large shallow roasting pan with foil; set aside.
 Combine the marjoram, salt and pepper; rub over roast.
 Place in pan.
 Bake, uncovered, at 350° for 1 hour.

 - Meanwhile, in a small saucepan, bring broth to a boil.
 Stir in couscous.
 Cover and remove from the heat; let stand for 5 minutes or until liquid is absorbed.
-Fluff with a fork; stir in the strawberries, mint, orange peel and remaining orange juice.
+Fluff with a fork; stir in the strawberries, mint, orange zest and remaining orange juice.
 Serve with pork.
-Yield: 10 servings.